-This paper introduced the hMRI-toolbox, which is embedded in the SPM framework and allows for the estimation and processing of four quantitative MRI maps: the longitudinal and effective transverse relaxation rates R_1 and R_2^{\star} , the proton density PD and the (semi-quantitative) magnetisation transfer saturation MT.
+This paper introduced the hMRI-toolbox, which is embedded in the SPM framework and allows for the estimation and processing of four quantitative MRI maps: the longitudinal and effective transverse relaxation rates R_1 and R_2^ , the proton density PD and the (semi-quantitative) magnetisation transfer saturation MT.
 This includes a comprehensive summary of the MPM signal model as well as the currently available correction methods for the various bias sources that, if not corrected for, might impair the quantification.
 Finally, the processing steps for a dedicated VBM-style of image analysis (denoted as the VBQ approach), which preserve the quantitative nature of the maps, were presented.

 The name of the toolbox (h-MRI) originates from the idea of in vivo histology of tissue microstructure using MRI (Weiskopf et al. 2015).
-Hereby, the quantitative parameter maps generated with this toolbox provide key input parameters for biophysical models that are designed to non-invasively estimate specific microstructure tissue properties such as myelin (Callaghan et al. 2015a; Mohammadi et al. 2015), iron (Stüber et al. 2014; Callaghan et al. 2015a), and water content (Mezer et al. 2016; Ellerbrock and Mohammadi 2018).
+Hereby, the quantitative parameter maps generated with this toolbox provide key input parameters for biophysical models that are designed to non-invasively estimate specific microstructure tissue properties, see Table 1 for example studies.

 Considerations and interpretation of the MPM approach.
-While the signal model (see Appendix A for details) used in this toolbox is based on the Ernst equation and thus provides a comprehensive means of calculating a collection of physical quantitative (and semi-quantitative) parameters, including $PD,\ R_2^\star,\ R_1$ and MT, we would like to emphasise that more sophisticated signal models can be derived to relate the parameters more directly to the underlying biophysical mechanisms and tissue characteristics.
+While the signal model (see A for details) used in this toolbox is based on the Ernst equation and thus provides a comprehensive means of calculating a collection of physical quantitative (and semi-quantitative) parameters, including PD, R_2^{\star} , R_1 and MT, we would like to emphasise that more sophisticated signal models can be derived to relate the parameters more directly to the underlying biophysical mechanisms and tissue characteristics.

-The contrast provided by the R_2^\star metric is associated with different realisation of iron deposits (for a review, see e.g. Edwards et al. 2018), myelination of axons (Marques, Khabipova, and Gruetter 2017), their orientation (Oh et al. 2013) and chemical exchange (Does 2018).
-Multi-compartment models can be used, e.g., to separately describe the orientation-dependence of myelinated fibre pathways in R_2^\star parameter maps (e.g., Lee et al. 2016; Alonso-Ortiz, Levesque, and Pike 2017; Wharton and Bowtell 2012).
+The contrast provided by the R_2^{\star} metric is associated with different realisation of iron deposits (for a review, see e.g. Edwards et al. 2018), myelination of axons (Marques, Khabipova, and Gruetter 2017), their orientation (Oh et al. 2013) and chemical exchange (Does 2018).
+Multi-compartment models can